 Injuries to the right side of the brain can cause the following deficits: visual-spatial impairments, visual memory deficits, decreased insight or awareness of deficits, altered creativity and music perception, loss of “the big picture” type of thinking, decreased control of left-sided body movements.

 At Sheltering Arms, we have the best equipment available in the field of physical rehabilitation.
 Our therapists have extensive training and expertise in helping people regain function and independence following stroke, concussion, or other brain injuries.
 Call 804-764-1000 to learn more.
+Not only are we available in the field, Sheltering Arms also has an available home healthcare service for qualified individuals.
+You can find more about here.
 The Brain Injury Association of Virginia is a great resource for brain injury survivors and their caregivers.
 You may reach them at (804) 355-5748.
 In addition, the American Stroke Association, (888) 478-7653, provides numerous solutions for life after stroke.